weld-io/invitation-game/README.md

 		"dateCreated": "2016-02-21T08:52:59.638Z"
 	}

+### 5) Trigger rewards

-5) **Trigger rewards:** Inviter’s score is accumulated, and rewards can be triggered at certain score levels.
+Inviter’s score is accumulated, and rewards can be triggered at certain score levels.
 Rewards can be trigger web callbacks and/or email being sent.

 ## Implementation